ibm-cloud-docs/power-iaas/configuring-private-network.md

 # Configuring Power Systems Virtual Servers with a private network
 {: #cpn-configuring}

-You can use a private network with {{site.data.keyword.powerSysFull}} to securely connect your environment (on-premises) with the {{site.data.keyword.cloud_notm}} environment (off-premise).
+You can use a private network with {{site.data.keyword.powerSysFull}} to securely connect your on-premises environment with the off-premises {{site.data.keyword.cloud_notm}} environment.
 In a private network, you can access {{site.data.keyword.cloud_notm}} resources and interconnect with other virtual servers.
 {:shortdesc}

 You can use one of the following options to create a private network that connects your on-premises environment with the {{site.data.keyword.cloud_notm}} environment: